FallenDeity/discord.py-masterclass/docs/help-command.md

 === "Cog Help"
     ![Cog Help](./assets/examples/help-command/minimal-cog-help.png)

-- [`commands.HelpCommand`](https://discordpy.readthedocs.io/en/stable/ext/commands/api.html?highlight=helpcommand#helpcommand): The base class for creating custom help commands.
+- [`discord.ext.commands.HelpCommand`][]: The base class for creating custom help commands.
 It provides methods that can be overridden to customize the help command's behavior.
 By default, it does nothing and is meant to be subclassed.

 ### Methods of HelpCommand

-The `commands.HelpCommand` class provides the following methods that can be overridden to customize the help command's behavior and utility methods to construct the help message.
+The `discord.ext.commands.HelpCommand` class provides the following methods that can be overridden to customize the help command's behavior and utility methods to construct the help message.

 | Method                                               | Description                                                                                                                                                        |
 |------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------|